-We have audited the financial report of Environmental Carbon Offset Limited ("the Group") which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, statement of cash flows and the statement of changes in equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the accompanying financial report of Environmental Carbon Offset Limited ("the Company") which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of cash flows and the statement of changes in equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Environmental Carbon Offset Limited is in accordance with the Corporations Act 2001, including:

-- a) giving a true and fair view of the Group's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a) Giving a true and fair view of the Company's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - b) Complying with Australian Accounting Standards and the Corporations Regulations 2001.